 “Crunchy stuff”: Some of my kids’ favorites are: popcorn, raw nuts, crackers of all kinds, chips, pretzels, goldfish, dry cereal, etc. I package these things up in individual servings in reusable containers that I can load up again for the return trip home.

 Packaged snacks and bars: I try to find an assortment of bars and packaged snacks that will keep them full and take them a decent amount of time to eat.
 I do this by paying attention to the fiber, fat, and protein content and making sure the bar provides a decent amount of at least two of those nutrients.
 I also check for how much added sugar is present relative to the amount of fat and protein.
-And quality ingredients are still important to me on road trips (as I mentioned above) because I don’t want my kids or my husband and I to have to deal with upset tummies while we’re on the road.
+And quality ingredients are still important to me on road trips (as I mentioned above) because I don’t want my kids to have to deal with upset tummies while we’re on the road.

 Refrigerated snacks packed in a cooler: depending on how much you want to spend, you can find great travel coolers that will keep things cold for anywhere from 8 hours to up to 5 days!
 I found this great cooler on Amazon for only $32 that keeps ice frozen for up to 8 hours.
 The cooler is a great opportunity to pack things like: yogurts, cheese sticks, milk, sandwiches, hard boiled eggs, produce that needs to be kept cold, drinks, nut butters (I let my kids eat it straight from the jar whether we’re traveling or not), hummus, etc.

 Hopefully, this gives you some ideas for how to handle snacks and road-tripping with your own kids.
-And whether you end up doing things like we do, or do something totally different, just remember to have a plan in place.
+And whether you end up doing things like I do, or do something totally different, just remember to have a plan in place.
 Kids thrive on structure and like to know what’s coming.
 And also give yourself and your kids some grace.
 Traveling is stressful on everyone, but the most important part of every trip is to bond as a family and have a good time.
 Don’t forget that!